-ANSWER: The most important thing to remember is you ultimately cannot change your wife or anyone else for that matter.
-You can only change yourself.
+Answer: The most principle to note is that we cannot unilaterally change another even if the person is our own wife.
+We cannot force them to convert and become a true Christian.
+The Bible only commands us to change ourselves.
 In fact, trying to change others can result in the loss of a friend, a divorce, or even worse.

-Set a simple but Godly example in everything you do.
+Set a simple but Godly example in everything you do before your wife.
 If you have little children, read them a story from an illustrated children's bible at bedtime and teach them to pray.
 Be patient in traffic, show kindness toward everyone, and be honest in all your dealings.
 In this last regard, a friend told me this experience from her bus-driver father's life.

 A well-known minister was coming to town, and pictures of him were everywhere: on billboards, in newspapers, in store windows.